 Leggi questo post in: Italiano

 Welcome back to Bias Month here on Cucicucicoo!
 This month I’m writing a bunch of lessons and tutorials on how to use bias for better sewing.
-Besides this lesson, be sure to also check out these other posts:
+Here is the full list of the Bias Month technical lessons and practical tutorials to practice the techniques on.
+Just click on any of the links to check them out!

 Last time I showed you what bias is and how to make short bias strips and bias tape.
 This week I’m going to show you how to make longer strips of bias tape with a bias tape maker.